 Band Work: An easy way to offset pressing and vertical pulling volume is to include high-volume band work.
-A standard rule of thumb that I learned from Dr. Rusin is that horizontal rowing should equate to 3:1 of pressing volume and 2:1 horizontal rowing vs. vertical pulling.
+A standard rule of thumb is having horizontal rowing should equate to 3:1 of pressing volume and 2:1 horizontal rowing vs. vertical pulling.
 This can easily be accomplished with high volume banded pull-aparts and banded face-pulls.
 We recommend 100 reps of each done twice a week.

 Direct Arm Work: Nothing new here to the strength & conditioning world.
 Direct arm work is an integral part of our programming.
 The results with the inclusion of single-joint movements like a hammer curl goes a long way to improve vertical pulling strength.
 Additionally, direct arm work is instrumental in